 resolves

-that ITU-D, in close collaboration with ITU-T and ITU-R, promote the adoption of IoT and the development of SSCCs, in order to maximize the benefits in advancing socio-economic development and contribute to achieving the SDGs and the Connect 2030 Agenda,
+that ITU-D, in close collaboration with ITU-T and ITU-R, promote the adoption of IoT and the development of SSC&C, in order to maximize the benefits in advancing socio-economic development and contribute to achieving the SDGs and the Connect 2030 Agenda,

 instructs the study groups of the ITU Telecommunication Development Sector, each according to its mandate

-to collect national and regional experiences on the adoption of IoT and SSCCs and prepare guidelines for the implementation of IoT and SSCCs on the basis of ITU Recommendations and contributions from other organizations;
+to collect national and regional experiences on the adoption of IoT and SSC&C and prepare guidelines for the implementation of IoT and SSC&C on the basis of ITU Recommendations and contributions from other organizations;

-to carry out studies on the opportunities and challenges in the implementation of IoT and SSCCs;
+to carry out studies on the opportunities and challenges in the implementation of IoT and SSC&C;

-3 to identify case studies on the application of IoT and SSCCs, focusing on factors affecting the roll-out of IoT and SSCCs,
+3 to identify case studies on the application of IoT and SSC&C, focusing on factors affecting the roll-out of IoT and SSC&C.

 instructs the Director of the Telecommunication Development Bureau

-to support Member States, in particular the developing countries, in adopting IoT and SSCCs through providing relevant information, expertise, capacity building and accumulation of best practices aimed at facilitating the development of enabling environments and infrastructure, attracting investment and fostering digital innovation ecosystems;
+to support Member States, in particular the developing countries, in adopting IoT and SSC&C through providing relevant information, expertise, capacity building and accumulation of best practices aimed at facilitating the development of enabling environments and infrastructure, attracting investment and fostering digital innovation ecosystems;

-to facilitate deployment and adoption of IoT and SSCCs, especially in developing countries, through projects under the United Nations development systems and in accordance with No. 118 (Article 21) of the ITU Constitution;
+to facilitate deployment and adoption of IoT and SSC&C, especially in developing countries, through projects under the United Nations development systems and in accordance with No. 118 (Article 21) of the ITU Constitution;

-3 to work in collaboration with the ITU Sectors and in coordination with international and regional organizations and all the stakeholders in order to establish a favourable environment to enable the exchange of knowledge, expertise and best practices to support the deployment of IoT and SSCCs, including applications and services, by organizing workshops and forums at both regional and international levels,
+3 to work in collaboration with the ITU Sectors and in coordination with international and regional organizations and all the stakeholders in order to establish a favourable environment to enable the exchange of knowledge, expertise and best practices to support the deployment of IoT and SSC&C, including applications and services, by organizing workshops and forums at both regional and international levels.

 instructs the Director of the Telecommunication Development Bureau, in collaboration with the Directors of the Telecommunication Standardization Bureau and the Radiocommunication Bureau

-to prepare and/or update a report identifying the needs of developing countries related to IoT and SSCCs, based on the work conducted by ITU-T, ITU-R and ITU-D in connection with U4SCC;
+to prepare and/or update a report identifying the needs of developing countries related to IoT and SSC&C, based on the work conducted by ITU-T, ITU-R and ITU-D in connection with U4SSC;

-to collate the work done within ITU relating to IoT and SSCCs, including studies conducted on technology and standards as well as recommendations on policy and regulation, so as to facilitate the development and adoption of IoT;
+to collate the work done within ITU relating to IoT and SSC&C, including studies conducted on technology and standards as well as recommendations on policy and regulation, so as to facilitate the development and adoption of IoT;

-to facilitate discussions and exchange of best practices through the organization of workshops and training programmes on IoT and SSCCs;
+to facilitate discussions and exchange of best practices through the organization of workshops and training programmes on IoT and SSC&C;

 to foster collaboration among ITU Sectors to discuss how the IoT ecosystem and SSCC technologies can further the achievement of the SDGs and the framework of the World Summit for the Information Society;

-5 to provide developing countries with capacity-building opportunities in IoTs and SSCCs,

-invites Member States, Sector Members, Associates and Academia
+5 to provide developing countries with capacity-building opportunities in IoT and SSC&C.invites Member States, Sector Members, Associates and Academia

-to participate actively in ITU studies relating to IoT and SSCCs, including applications and services, by providing all possible assistance;
+to participate actively in ITU studies relating to IoT and SSC&C, including applications and services, by providing all possible assistance;

-2 to collaborate and exchange expertise and best practices in this area, encourages Member States
+2 to collaborate and exchange expertise and best practices in this area;

+3 to deliver capacity-building courses and training programmes on IoT and SSC&C for developing countries,

+encourages Member States

-to adopt appropriate strategies, policies, plans and an enabling environment to facilitate and stimulate the development of SSCCs including applications and services
+to adopt appropriate strategies, policies, plans and an enabling environment to facilitate and stimulate the development of SSC&C including applications and services using emerging technologies;

-to cooperate and share knowledge, expertise and best practices on IoT and SSCCs.
+to cooperate and share knowledge, expertise and best practices on IoT and SSC&C;

+to consider SSC&C planning as appropriate to local contexts using emerging technologies.